membraneframework/membrane_tutorials/basic_pipeline/11_Pipeline.md

 Now our solution is completed.
 You have acquired a basic understanding of Membrane, and you can implement a simple pipeline using elements.

-If you wish to extend your knowledge of Membrane's concepts we encourage you to read the [extension to this tutorial](../basic_pipeline_extension/01_Introduction.md).
+If you wish to extend your knowledge of Membrane's concepts we encourage you to read the next chapters.
+There you'll learn about some abstractions and concepts that are useful for creating solutions that are more scalable and maintainable.